AlexWiles/pai/README.md

 A Python REPL with a built in AI agent and code generation.

+## Features
+- Full Python REPL
+- AI agent that can generate and run code
 - REPL history is used for LLM context.
 - All code can be edited or cancelled before execution
 - Runs locally on your machine, so it has full system and internet access
 - Supports OpenAI and llama.cpp

+## Demo

 <img src="./assets/graph.gif" />